CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

-# Tier of Play
+# Tier Of Play

-Tier of play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
+Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
 This balances the players against each other and the challenges the Narrator has envisioned.

-Your narrator should let you know your tier of play and you should factor this into your character as it would be silly to have your character's backstory to paint them as a badass only to have them start at Apprentice Tier.
-Also, realize that your character will grow throughout their story and your narrator will be rewarding you with ways to improve your character as you play.
+The Narrator should let the players know the Tier Of Play and players should factor this into their characters.
+It would be silly to have a character's backstory paint them as a badass only to have them start at Apprentice Tier.
+Also, realize that your character will grow throughout their story and the Narrator will be rewarding players with ways to improve your character as they play.

 Whenever building a character starting at a higher level than 1, you must build that character as if they were starting from level one.